adamggrim/forecast-command/README.md

 4. **Print the forecast**

-    The program will print a seven-day weather forecast in reverse chronological order, so that the current day appears closest to the bottom of the output:
+    The program will print a seven-day weather forecast in reverse chronological order, so that the current day appears closest to the bottom:

     ```
     Sunday: A chance of rain.
 Partly sunny, with a high near 12.